12 Ecommerce Marketing Strategies for Retailers

 - Survey and feedback forms (ask about their purchase experience and how you can improve it)

-2. Cross-sell Your Products
+4. Cross-sell Your Products

 For cross-selling to work, the product you’re offering should complement the items your customers have already bought.
-If you sell apparel, you can cross-sell a wallet to go with a nice pair of jeans.
+If you sell apparel, you can cross-sell a belt to go with a nice pair of jeans.
 Or, a pet shop might sell vitamins as a complementary item to dog food.

-Similar to cross-selling, you can also upsell customers on a product that’s slightly higher priced than their intended purchase.
+Similar to cross-selling, you can also upsell customers on a product that’s slightly higher priced than their original intended purchase.
 An example of upselling would be if you convince a customer who is buying a $100 pair of jeans to purchase a $200 pair instead, or convince a dog owner to purchase the premium food instead of the generic brand.

-Take Advantage of User-generated Content
+5. Take Advantage of User-generated Content

-is any piece of content created by people—in this case, customers—instead of a brand.
+User-generated content is any piece of content created by people—in this case, customers—instead of a brand.

 Aside from images posted on social media, UGC could also be in the form of reviews and recommendations.
 When done right, UGC drives traffic to both your physical and online stores.